gilzoide/high-level-gdnative/README.md

   so GDNative libraries can be built with a single compiler invocation.
   No need to generate Godot API bindings if you only use core GDNative stuff.
 - `hgdn_gdnative_init` fetches all current GDNative APIs.
-- Useful definitions for Vector2, Vector3 and a Vector4 type that serves as
+- Useful definitions for all math types, including Vector2, Vector3 and Color.
-  Rect2, Plane, Quat and Color.
 - Functions to get buffers from strings and pool arrays.
 - Functions to get values from method arguments or native calls argument arrays.